LukasFratzl/TurboSequence/README.md

                   Rendered instances
 ```

-TS is optimized for crowds around 10k - 50k, if you need more units, use VATs, Turbo Sequence is build for combining Animation Quality with Modern Rendering which mean it is just as fast as the Quality of Bone joint bending allows it.
+TS is optimized for crowds around 10k - 50k, if you need more units, use VATs, Turbo Sequence is built to combine Animation Quality with Modern Rendering which means it is just as fast as the Quality of Bone joint bending allows it.

 ## Features